somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 Knowledge with a captial K that was referred to in the beginning may be seen as the empty Language- a Language with no form or structure.
 It cannot be visualized or represented in any Language.
 One may get arbitrarily close to it through Integration.

+### Summary

+* Introduced universal concept of Language to refer to all structures.
+* Introduced a universal Calculus with notions of Differentiation and Integration to study transformations of different Phases of a  Language.
+This concept of Phase Transformations of a Language generalizes Thermodynamics as a prototype Empirical theory of Languages.
+A microscopic theory (Statistical Mechanics) and Kinetics of Language may be introduced separately.